codefellows-seattle-javascript-401d19/37-full-stack-app/lab-andrew/frontend/README.md

 ## Overview

 This is the front end for the scrambleVox application.
 Upon arrival, a user will be welcomed and asked to login or signup.
 If they are successful, they will be returned a token, and will be redirected to the dashboard.
 The user's favorites model will be retrieved from the dashboard, and they have the opportunity to add a memo in the 'notes' area.
+On the dashboard, if a user has a saved wave file, they can listen to it.
+If not, a message will be displayed for them to upload a file.
+On the upload page, a user can upload a wav file, choose a name and a transform and submit it.
+They will be redirected to the dashboard where they will be able to play or download their transformed wave from the embedded player.

 ***
 ## Getting Started